 Iron-induced constipation may be somewhat mitigated by working your way up to a full dose, breaking up the prenatal vitamin into 2 or more servings throughout the day, supplementing with vitamin C, or drinking more water.
 Iron-induced constipation may be avoided by taking a chelated iron supplement; it may be somewhat more expensive but studies have shown it can reduce nausea and constipation.
-Mommi uses a chelated iron to help its customers mitigate constipation during pregnancy.
+Mommi uses a chelated iron in its Prenatal Protein Powder to help its customers mitigate constipation during pregnancy.

 What can I take for constipation while pregnant